ballab1/container_build_framework/docs/ActionFolders.md

     rm -rf "$cacheDir"/*
 fi
 ```
-The 99.apk.cleanup canned script is provided with the framework, and linked into a users 'action_folders/07.cleanup' folder:
+The 99.apk.cleanup canned script is provided with the framework.

 **************